 You are here

-All businesses will be preparing for the withdrawal in their own way - therefore, it is important that businesses, however big or small, have a good understanding as to what the EU withdrawal will mean to them.
+The UK left the European Union on 31 January 2020.
+It is important that businesses, however big or small, have a good understanding as to what the EU withdrawal will mean to them.

 We want to ensure Oxfordshire businesses understand what ‘Brexit’ means to each of them individually, as well as the steps they need to take, both now and in the coming months and years.

 - The latest Government webinars, offering key advice on importing and exporting